 High-Resolution Spectrograph - 2

-The HRS-2 is currently a single channel adaptation of the ESO UVES spectrometer
+The HRS-2 is currently a imagined as a single channel adaptation of the ESO UVES spectrometer

 as described by Tull. ("High-Resolution Fiber-Coupled Spectrograph of